Insight - Big debts loom over Thai tycoons' bold bets

-SINGAPORE/BANGKOK Two Thai business tycoons, one a politically connected Chinese speaker, the other the son of a street vendor, have spent $27 billion (17.3 billion pounds) on acquisitions in the past year, mainly abroad - more than all Thai firms spent overseas in the previous three years.
+SINGAPORE/BANGKOK Two Thai business tycoons, one a politically connected Chinese speaker, the other the son of a street vendor, have spent $27 billion on acquisitions in the past year, mainly abroad - more than all Thai firms spent overseas in the previous three years.

 The billionaires - 74-year-old Dhanin Chearavanont and Charoen Sirivadhanabhakdi, five years his junior - personify Thailand's bull market and Asia's frothy credit, feeding on fast, cheap loans bolstered by a surging local currency.